hellfirehd/DKW.TransactionExtractor/README.md

 - **PDF Text Extraction**: Extracts text from PDF credit card statements using iText library
 - **Transaction Parsing**: Parses individual transactions with dates, descriptions, and amounts
-- **Transaction Classification**: Categorizes transactions using configurable matching rules
+- **Transaction Classification**: Categorizes transactions using configurable matching rules with optional amount constraints
+- **Amount-Based Matching**: Match transactions by description AND amount for precise categorization
 - **Transaction Comments**: Add optional notes to transactions for context and tracking (gifts, tax-deductible, etc.)
 - **Interactive Console UI**: Prompts for manual classification when needed
 - **Flexible Output Formats**: Export classified transactions as CSV or JSON